Paulinhx/Paulinhx.github.io/README.md

 # This is a clean, beautiful, minimal and responsive portfolio that I don't own, please see the LICENSE SECTION at the end of the page!

-# Contents and Design by Paulinhx for Digital Career Institute - MAT -Presentation in May 2021

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)